VasiliyKolihalov/FatNetLib/docs/1-geting-started/3-unity-quick-start.md

 ```

 Here, we initialize FatNetLib as a client application with json serialization.
+Then, we we register an endpoint on the `pong` route.
+This endpoint sends the package to the server at the `ping` route.
 After that, we build and run the application and get a courier for sending packages.
 Learn more about [Courier](../2-essentials/5-courier.md).
 Next, we wait for some time until the client connects to the server.